-Cetacean Research & Information Resources:
+Scientific Research & Information Resources:

-The Oceania Project's Humpback Whale Research Program
+The Oceania Project's Humpback Whale Research Program:

 An overview of the research being conducted by The Oceania Project in Hervey Bay, Queensland, Australia

 Dr Trish Franklin's PhD thesis (Click title to download pdf):

-Cetacean Research and Scientific Papers:
+Cetacea - Research and Scientific Papers:

-This section provides a starting point for finding recent research papers and information related to Cetacea.
+The links below provide a starting point for finding recent research papers and information related to Cetacea.

-publishes significant new findings on marine mammals resulting from original research on their form and function, evolution, systematics, physiology, biochemistry, behavior, population biology, life history, genetics, ecology and conservation.
+Publishes significant new findings on marine mammals resulting from original research on their form and function, evolution, systematics, physiology, biochemistry, behavior, population biology, life history, genetics, ecology and conservation.